imTigger/laravel-custom-log/README.md

 ## Choose Log Destinations

-Add config into `.env`, you may enable multiple loggers
+Add config into `.env`, you may enable multiple destinations

 ### File

-- Log to File cannot be configured nor disabled at this monent
+- Log to File cannot be configured nor disabled at this moment

 ### MySQL